-Reaching an international audience or a diverse community that speaks multiple languages is now available to almost any type of business and can have a positive impact on your website traffic and revenue.
+With a WordPress Multilingual Site, reaching an international audience that speaks multiple languages is easy.
+This can have a positive impact on your website traffic and revenue.
 The first step required is to add multilingual functionality.

 “I Increased My Search Traffic by 47% from Translating My Blog into 82 Languages” – Neil Patel

-It’s also worth mentioning that there’s been an increase in websites translated in more languages, in the last period of time.
-Build With comes with an interesting graphic explaining the Multilingual trends.
+It’s also worth mentioning that there has been an increase in WordPress Multilingual sites in the last period of time.
+Build With comes with an interesting graphic explaining the multilingual trends.

 Firstly, let’s make a short roundup of some international businesses that would need a multilingual site: